sitestacker/docs/_articles/install-site-stacker/server-requirements-linux.md

 ---
 title:  Server Requirements - Linux
 category: Install Site Stacker
-date: 2016-05-17 00:00:00
+date: 2017-02-23 00:00:00
 ---

 ## 1. Recommended Server Hardware

 > Note: The server hardware configuration varies widely between hosting providers and greatly depends on the amount of traffic expected.
 The following are server recommendations that will fit most light to moderate cases.

-* Processor: 2.5 GHz (4 Cores)
+* Processor: 2.7 GHz (8 Cores)
-* Memory: 6-8GB
+* Memory: 16GB
 * Storage: 80GB

 ## 2. Operating System

-We recommend Ubuntu 14.04 or later, but any distribution of CentOS, Redhat, Debian, Ubuntu or Fedora should work.
+We recommend the latest Ubuntu LTS (e.g. Ubuntu 16.04 at the time of this writing), but other distributions like CentOS, Redhat, Debian, Fedora will also work, just make sure you're using the latest version.

-Note that the **Linux kernel must be 3.10 at minimum** (e.g. Ubuntu 14.04+, CentOS 7+, RHEL 7+, etc.).

-To check your current kernel version, open a terminal and use `uname -r` to display your kernel version:
+Whichever Linux distribution you choose, **make sure the Linux kernel is at least 3.10 or later**.
+You can check the kernel version by running:

 ```sh
 $ uname -r